How to choose a quality solar panel

 Higher price generally equals higher Quality

 Like most things, premium equipment comes at a premium price.
-SunPower is considered the world leader but generally cost around 30% more than the competition.
-LG panels also come at a higher price but have a range of panels that are more competitively priced and widely available which put them at the top of the list when it comes to both quality and value for money.
-Panasonic supplies well-proven, high-quality panels available in North America along with Solaria which are now available in Australia & Europe.
-Winaico sits in the middle and is well regarded due to reliability, performance and excellent customer service.
+SunPower is considered the world leader but generally costs around 30% more than the competition.
+LG panels also come at a higher price but have a range of panels that are more competitively priced and widely available, which puts them at the top of the list when it comes to both quality and value for money.
+Panasonic supplies well-proven, high-quality panels available in North America along with Solaria, which are now available in Australia & Europe.
+Winaico sits in the middle and is well-regarded due to reliability, performance and excellent customer service.
 REC and Qcells have a wide range of panels known for quality, innovation and service.

 How much more do high-quality panels cost?
 The additional cost for premium quality panels from the leading manufacturers is typically $1500 - $2000 on a regular 6.5kW system.
 This is not a lot extra for panels that generally outperform and outlast cheaper panels by many years.